eccentricdevotion/TARDIS/tardis-shop.md

 To purchase items:

 * Right-click a TARDIS Shop block
-* If you have sufficient credit, you will be given the approprite item
+* If you have sufficient credit, you will be given the appropriate item